The online seller opportunity

 Optimise your listings

-- Make product descriptions clear: List each item’s key features or benefits in clear, concise language, and check for any spelling or grammatical errors before posting
+- Make product descriptions clear: List each item’s key features or benefits in clear, concise language, and check for any spelling or grammatical errors before posting. eBay also features an AI tool to help generate listing copy to make this easier for users

 - Use high-quality imagery: Try to take your photos in good lighting conditions and against a neutral background.
 You can add up to 24 photos per listing, perfect for showing multiple angles